v-cakoll/docs.pl-pl/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

         WorkflowVersionMap.GetWorkflowDefinition(instance.DefinitionIdentity);

-    // Associate the WorkflowApplication with the correct definition WorkflowApplication wfApp =
-        new WorkflowApplication(wf, instance.DefinitionIdentity);
+    // Associate the WorkflowApplication with the correct definition var wfApp = new WorkflowApplication(wf, instance.DefinitionIdentity);
     ```

-4. <span data-ttu-id="73eca-313">Po utworzeniu `WorkflowApplication` Skonfiguruj magazyn wystąpień, obsługę cyklu życia przepływu pracy i rozszerzenia, wywołując `ConfigureWorkflowApplication`.</span><span class="sxs-lookup"><span data-stu-id="73eca-313">Once the `WorkflowApplication` is created, configure the instance store, workflow lifecycle handlers, and extensions by calling `ConfigureWorkflowApplication`.</span></span> <span data-ttu-id="73eca-314">Te kroki należy wykonać za każdym razem, gdy tworzony jest nowy `WorkflowApplication` i muszą one zostać wykonane przed załadowaniem wystąpienia przepływu pracy do `WorkflowApplication`.</span><span class="sxs-lookup"><span data-stu-id="73eca-314">These steps must be done every time a new `WorkflowApplication` is created, and they must be done before the workflow instance is loaded into the `WorkflowApplication`.</span></span> <span data-ttu-id="73eca-315">Po załadowaniu przepływu pracy zostanie on wznowiony z przypuszczeniem użytkownika.</span><span class="sxs-lookup"><span data-stu-id="73eca-315">After the workflow is loaded, it is resumed with the user's guess.</span></span>
+4. <span data-ttu-id="2bb08-302">Once the `WorkflowApplication` is created, configure the instance store, workflow lifecycle handlers, and extensions by calling `ConfigureWorkflowApplication`.</span><span class="sxs-lookup"><span data-stu-id="2bb08-302">Once the `WorkflowApplication` is created, configure the instance store, workflow lifecycle handlers, and extensions by calling `ConfigureWorkflowApplication`.</span></span> <span data-ttu-id="2bb08-303">These steps must be done every time a new `WorkflowApplication` is created, and they must be done before the workflow instance is loaded into the `WorkflowApplication`.</span><span class="sxs-lookup"><span data-stu-id="2bb08-303">These steps must be done every time a new `WorkflowApplication` is created, and they must be done before the workflow instance is loaded into the `WorkflowApplication`.</span></span> <span data-ttu-id="2bb08-304">After the workflow is loaded, it is resumed with the user's guess.</span><span class="sxs-lookup"><span data-stu-id="2bb08-304">After the workflow is loaded, it is resumed with the user's guess.</span></span>

     ```vb
-    'Configure the extensions and lifecycle handlers.
+    ' Configure the extensions and lifecycle handlers.
-    'Do this before the instance is loaded.
-Once the instance is 'loaded it is too late to add extensions.
+    ' Do this before the instance is loaded.
+Once the instance is ' loaded it is too late to add extensions.
     ConfigureWorkflowApplication(wfApp)

-    'Load the workflow.
+    ' Load the workflow.
     wfApp.Load(instance)

-    'Resume the workflow.
+    ' Resume the workflow.
     wfApp.ResumeBookmark("EnterGuess", userGuess)
     ```